 The Sensations and Hormones of Birth

 Doulas know how sensitive people are in labor to sounds, smells, lights, and the words they hear.
 Doula Libby Bogdan-Lovis said to Alice Dreger as she helped her prepare for birth, “Birthing a baby requires the same relinquishing of control as does sex—abandoning oneself to the overwhelming sensation and doing so in a protective and supportive environment.
-If only more women knew how sexy a scientific birth can be.”
+If only more women knew how sexy a scientific birth can be.”3

 Oxytocin, also called the hormone of love, reaches peak levels with orgasm and even higher peaks after birthing a baby to safely birth the placenta and prepare for breastfeeding and bonding.
-Oxytocin is often called the cuddle hormone, the hormone of calm and connection.
+Oxytocin is often called the cuddle hormone, the hormone of calm and connection.4

 What would it be like if you prepared for birth with pleasure?
 How would birth be different if you saw birth as an extension of your sexuality?
 Would you want a different environment?
 What techniques would you use to flow your hormones of love and oxytocin?
 I prepare all my clients with knowledge of a full range of comfort measures, upright positions, water, tubs, balls, acupressure, affirmations, and words and ways to be loved through labor.
 I include sensuous touch, nipple stimulation, masturbation, and vibrators.
-Each person discusses and finds their personal pleasure chest of comfort measures and oxytocin enhancers they feel safe to explore in labor and birth.
+Each person discusses and finds their pleasure chest of comfort measures and oxytocin enhancers they feel safe to explore in labor and birth.

 Birth as Part of a Woman’s Sexuality

-In 2018 Margaret Jowitt wrote an article, The Clitoris in Labour, in which she explained the role of the clitoris in labor.
+In 2018, Margaret Jowitt wrote an article, The Clitoris in Labour, in which she explained the role of the clitoris in labor.
 “In a nutshell, the baby does the stimulation from the inside with the back of his head when he’s traveled far enough down the birth canal.
 He will be stimulating the body of the clitoris through the urethra, where the clitoris divides to form the crura.
 This is the legendary G spot.
-In the right conditions, birth is orgasmic!”
+In the right conditions, birth is orgasmic!”6

-It’s simple to understand why women choose upright or leaning forward when allowed to choose their own positions for birth.
+It’s simple to understand why women choose upright or leaning forward when allowed to choose their positions for birth.
 They use gravity to allow more ease, create clitoral pressure, and provide more space for the baby!

 Birth as Healing from Sexual Abuse

-By removing sex from preparation in birth, we are also doing harm.
+By removing sex from preparation during birth, we are also doing harm.
 Many birthing people are survivors of sexual abuse.
-Birth is a time that offers great healing for those that are prepared, respected, and sensitively cared for.
+Birth is a time that offers great healing for those who are prepared, respected, and sensitively cared for.
 The lack of understanding of how birth can heal or re-traumatize survivors is another reason we must remove the shame of discussing and including the sexuality of childbirth in preparing for birth.

-Honoring birth on the continuum of sexuality will require both providers and all who give or support birth to examine their own sexuality.
-To heal, learn and expand beyond the taboos, shame, and lack of knowledge that are holding so many back from fully enjoying the pleasure and healthy sexuality in birth and life.
+Honoring birth on the continuum of sexuality will require both providers and all who give or support birth to examine their sexuality.
+To heal, learn and expand beyond the taboos, shame, and lack of knowledge holding so many back from fully enjoying the pleasure and healthy sexuality in birth and life.

 Birthgasm as a Pain Reliever

-Research by Lorel Mayberry and Jacqueline Daniel includes birthgasm as a pain reliever.
-In life, we know having a headache is actually a reason to have an orgasm, not to avoid it.
-The same is true in labor.
-(Once the bag of water releases, nothing should enter the vagina to protect from infection.)
-Knowing your many paths to pleasure and orgasm is important, so you have opportunities to increase oxytocin flow with or without orgasm.
+Research by Lorel Mayberry and Jacqueline Daniel includes birthgasm as a pain reliever.9 In life, we know having a headache is actually a reason to have an orgasm, not to avoid it.10 The same is true in labor.
+(Once the bag of water releases, nothing should enter the vagina to protect it from infection.)
+Knowing your many paths to pleasure and orgasm is essential, so you have opportunities to increase oxytocin flow with or without orgasm.
 Imagine if all doctors, midwives, and nurses understood these pain-relieving benefits of pleasure and orgasm.
 Imagine a world where all people in labor were cared for with the sensitivity that childbirth is a sacred part of sexuality.
 And a birth room that feels safe, private, and sensual!

 Breaking the Silence about Orgasmic Birth

-I spoke with Barry Komisaruk, Ph.D., a famous researcher on the benefits of oxytocin, orgasm, and pain relief for my Orgasmic Birth Virtual Conference.
+I spoke with Barry Komisaruk, Ph.D., a researcher on the benefits of oxytocin, orgasm, and pain relief for my Orgasmic Birth Virtual Conference.
 He said, “Some women feel guilty about that, that the baby shouldn’t be producing erotic sensations.
 But when you understand the physiology of it – the neurophysiology – that the nipple projects to the genital sensory cortex, and a function of it is to facilitate oxytocin release, which is reproductively beneficial.
 If you can get past the cultural silos of sex and pleasure and reproduction and childcare and all these – making these separate elements – if you can get beyond that and sort of just play it a little bit more casually, then you can understand why the systems are linked as they are.
 There’s an adaptive significance to it, an adaptive benefit.
 Hopefully, the cultural constraints that create guilt – maybe if those could be reduced, it could facilitate happiness and relaxation and loss of guilt and hopefully be beneficial.”